-- Has jurisdiction from entering the field of play until leaving - · Makes the final decisions - · Can stop the game for a violation of the rules by the whistle - · Can suspend or abandon a game whenever necessary - Acts as timekeeper, scorekeeper, and record keeper - May appoint a linesman
+- Has jurisdiction from entering the field of play until leaving - Makes the final decisions - Can stop the game for a violation of the rules by the whistle - Can suspend or abandon a game whenever necessary - Acts as timekeeper, scorekeeper, and record keeper - Referee can caution or eject a coach.

-• May request that a player bleeding from a wound leave the field of play and not return until the bleeding is stopped and he/she receives the permission of the Referee
+May request that a player bleeding from a wound leave the field of play and not return until the bleeding is stopped and he/she receives the permission of the Referee to return to the game May require a player to see the ACT before returning to the game if concerned over a head injury.
+If ACT is not available then the referee with the help from the Stand by referee, Field Marshal or CYSA board member determine if the player can return to the field.